 CoLaz Advanced Acne Treatments

 At CoLaz, we use several treatments to fight acne.
-Your skin specialist will determine the best treatment for you at the consultation, which will include the following options:
+Your skin specialist will determine the best treatment for you during a one-on-one consultation, which will include the following options:

 Intense Pulsed Light Therapy (IPL)

-Apart from IPL hair removal, this is also one of the most successful acne treatments that work best in cases of mild to moderate inflammatory acne.
-High intensity pulsed light targets affected areas and permeates tissue to destroy harmful bacteria and help prevent future breakouts.
+Alongside IPL hair removal, this is also one of the most successful acne treatments, working best in cases of mild to moderate inflammatory acne.
+High-intensity pulsed light targets affected areas and permeates tissue to destroy harmful bacteria and help prevent future breakouts.

 And, since IPL is completely safe and non-toxic, it delivers drug-free results without side effects, pain, photo sensitivity, or downtime.